offgridauthor/songg/README.md

 (This code is in the process of being converted to use ES6 and ES7.)

+#### Music composition via scripting

-The app "Songg" (working title) is a music composition library.
+The codebase "Songg" (working title) is a music composition library.
 Primary input is in the form of chord names, note names, keys, and tonal increments in traditional music theory.
+Focus is overwhelmingly on the backend, so far.

 In the current (developmental) version, the medium of input is a json file.
 It's a notion far more semantic than MIDI.
 The data format is intended to be creatively useful for musicians who also know how to code.
 Some JSON key names correspond to code classes; and in a fashion meant to be complimentary to the data, the code is extensible.

 This makes use of [tonal.js](https://github.com/danigb/tonal), a music theory library for NodeJS.
 An example of something tonal.js allows you to do is to generate chords and scales from musical terminology such as "C major."
 The other major feature of Songg is that it allows you to export midi tracks.
 These you can drag and drop into other music editing applications such as Garage Band.